victorantsane-ship-it/Supply-Chain-Analysis/README.md

 # Supply-Chain-Analysis
 Executive narrative focused on operational efficiency and risk management using Power BI and SQL

+📊 Key metrics analyzed include:

+MAPE (Forecast Accuracy) – 84.4%

+Availability % – 93.9%

+Gross Profit % – 28.9%

+Strike Rate – 92%

+Lost Sales Value – R82M (due to stockouts)

+Wastage Value – R150K

 The Challenge & Solution (Highlighting Technical Skill)

 The core challenge was integrating promotional flags with daily sales data:SQL & Data Modeling:

 Used a complex Common Table Expression (CTE) structure to join three tables (promos, products, and sales_daily) to accurately attribute a promo_flag to every sales transaction.
 This was critical for maintaining a clean, performant data model.

-DAX: Developed calculated measures (like Total Promoted Sales) using the CALCULATE function to isolate and quantify the exact financial impact of promotions ($R 11.26$M in this view).
+DAX: Developed calculated measures (like Total Promoted Sales) using the CALCULATE function to isolate and quantify the exact financial impact of promotions.

 Business Impact (Focus on Results)
 This dashboard provides executive-level actionable intelligence by: